rcsb/symmetry/docs/CeSymm.md

     | --ordermethod     | Order detection method.
 Can be a full class name or a short class name from the org.biojava3.structure.align.symm.order package. [default SequenceFunctionOrderDetector]
     | --pdbFilePath=dir | Download directory for new structures [default temp folder]
     | --pdbDirSplit     | Indicates that --pdbFilePath is split into multiple subdirs, like the ftp site. [default]
     | --noPdbDirSplit   | Indicates that --pdbFilePath should be a single directory.
     | --threads         | Number of threads
+    | --scopVersion=version | Version of SCOP or SCOPe to use when resolving SCOP identifiers [defaults to latest SCOPe]

 Interactive mode
 ----------------